From the JetOptions Blog: Common Private Jet Charter Costs: A Breakdown

 Private Jet Charter Costs Breakdown

-Private jet charter pricing varies based on aircraft size, cabin amenities, performance range, and current market demand.
-Below is a general reference guide to typical 2025 hourly charter rates:
+Private jet charter pricing varies based on aircraft size, flight range, passenger capacity, onboard amenities, and current market conditions.
+While every trip is quoted individually, the categories below provide a general overview of how aircraft type can influence hourly charter pricing.

 1. Heavy Jets